btcpayserver/btcpayserver-docker/README.md

 ## I deployed before `btcpay-setup.sh` existed (before May 17), can I migrate to this new system?

-Yes, run the following command to update:
+Yes, run the following commands to update:

 ```bash
 sudo su -